Saturday, 21st June: Mid-summer's day began with a mix of hazy sun and cloud, warm and humid despite the brisk easterly breeze.........

 Long Pool: A Cuckoo flew the length of the pool early on, and a pair of Shovelers flew out and around, before settling in Ferry channel, whilst and adult and large young Great Crested Grebe and a pair of Tufted Ducks and five ducklings were on the water.

-The hedges and reeds were quiet, though the odd Whitethroat, Reed and sedge Warbler popped up, as did a couple of reed Buntings and a dozen Linnets.
+The hedges and reeds were quiet, though the odd Whitethroat, Reed and Sedge Warbler popped up, as did a couple of Reed Buntings and a dozen Linnets.
 (AH)

 Cuckoo (above), Reed Bunting, Linnet, Shovelers, juvenile Great Crested Grebe & Tufted Duck family at the Long Pool (AH)